The following article is an excerpt from "A Book of Bible Study"

 At times we will not be able to see any “reason” for the troubles we are enduring, and we may not be able to see anything good at all coming from our sufferings and losses.
 Job also was a man who could see no reason for the losses and affliction that God had allowed to touch his life.

 In reading the book of Job, we are made aware of a “contest”, so to speak, between God and Satan, in which Job was involved.
-We are also clearly told that Job had done nothing wrong to bring all of these miseries upon himself, because the word of God tells us three times in the first two chapters of the book that Job was “blameless” and “upright”, and a man who feared God and turned away from evil.
+We know that Job had done nothing wrong to bring all these miseries upon himself, because the word of God tells us three times in the first two chapters of the book that Job was “blameless” and “upright”, and a man who feared God and turned away from evil.
 (Job 1:1, 1:8, 2:3).

 Job was a very wealthy man.
 He was described as “the greatest of all the men of the east” (Job 1:3).
 From the beginning of the book, we see that the Lord God Himself brought up the case of Job to Satan, suggesting to Satan that Job was a man of great faith and devotion to Him.